brusMX/nginx-observability/fluent-bit/README.md

 This fluentbit installation will by default output all kubernetes logging to elastic search.

-### Non-production installation of ELK in AKS

-If looking for a production installation of ELK, refer to [Azure/helm-elasticstack](https://github.com/Azure/helm-elasticstack).

-1. Intall ElasticSearch

-    ```bash
-    helm install stable/elasticsearch \
-    --name elasticsearch \
-    --namespace logging
-    --set data.persistence.storageClass=managed-premium,data.storage=20Gi
-    ```

-    This chart will create an elasticsearch service reachable inside of the cluster in the following URL:

-    ```property
-    elasticsearch-client.logging.svc
-    ```

-2. Install kibana.
-Use environment variables to select your installed elasticsearch service.

-    ```bash
-    helm install stable/kibana \
-    --name kibana \
-    --set env.ELASTICSEARCH_URL=http://elasticsearch-client.logging.svc:9200 \
-    --namespace logging
-    ```

 ### Steps for installation

 This steps will get fluentbit injecting logs into Elasticsearch.
+Make sure you have followed the steps to [deploy Elasticsearch and kibana on AKS](../elastic)

 1. Create ns, sa, and, roles: